Major News & Events for 2013—A New Era For Miku ♥♥♥ (◕ω◕) kawaii

 Avanna can certainly sing well in English, and there seems to be no reason why Miku V3 English can’t also sing equally well–and there’s some excellent English songs from Miku already out there.

 Miku’s voice has a smaller range then some of the other Vocaloids, and that is why she sound quite unique.
-Producer have mentioned that if they stay in ranges that Miku likes to sing in–she sound quite good.
+Producer have mentioned that if they stay in ranges that Miku likes to sing in–she sounds quite good.

 Experienced producers are most likely struggling to making songs in English–in this case, it will probably only be a matter of time till some amazing songs, and music come from this quarter; so just be patient… and there are some amazing English songs by Miku out there right now.

 Dances for Miku English don’t seem numerous; but the dance craze seems to currently be moving over to robotic like moves–they call the current variation “Dub Step Dancing” and it looks very cool.
-It’s difficult to say how strong the dance movement is; but no matter how popular it is: it seems to becoming stronger on a world wide scale as groups like JKT48, and other groups expand across the globe.
+It’s difficult to say how strong the dance movement is; but no matter how popular it is: it seems to becoming stronger on a world-wide scale as groups like JKT48, and other groups expand across the globe.
 It’s hard to imagine dancers not wanting to dance to the Vocaloids music; but it does need dance choreographers and/or 3D Vocaloid Models producers to make such dances for the music videos.
 Again will be taking notice of how the dance videos progress for Miku V3 English.
-There is a lot of software producers out there that are working on making dancing easier, and it will be interesting to see what software products the international producers of dancing Vocaloids decide on.
+There is a lot of software producers out there that are working on making dancing easier, and it will be interesting to see what software products the international producers of dancing Vocaloids will decide to use.

 The Extremely Exciting News for 2013, includes: Miku can now sing in English!!!